American Documentary is a leading nonprofit media organization dedicated to creating, identifying and

 legendary films like Albert and David Mayslesí Salesman, Fred Wiseman's High School

 and Mel Stuart's Wattstax.
-POV has won every coveted industry award, including 32 Emmys,
+POV films have won every major film and broadcasting award including

-15 George Foster Peabody Awards, 12 Alfred I. duPont-Columbia Broadcast Journalism Awards, three
+33 Emmys, 18 George Foster Peabody Awards, 12 Alfred I. duPont-Columbia Broadcast Journalism Awards, three Academy Awards,

 As a catalyst for public culture, American Documentary goes "beyond the broadcast," partnering with